 Job Leads for Partners and Spouses

 If you’re coming to Gainesville with a significant other, there are plenty of opportunities for a career.
-While the University of Florida and UF Health Shands hospital are the biggest employers in the area, Gainesville is also home to Santa Fe College, the nation’s top-ranked community college, and is home to many companies and division offices for several federal agencies.
+While the University of Florida and the UF Health Shands hospital are the biggest employers in the area, Gainesville is also home to Santa Fe College, the nation’s top-ranked community college, and is home to many companies and division offices for several federal agencies.

 Gainesville has a lower unemployment rate than Florida and the US as a whole, and it has seen a boom in high-tech industry throughout the economic recovery.
 For the most up-to-date information on job openings in the Gainesville area, check out these resources: